rinde/RinSim/README.md

 ## About
 RinSim is being developed at [AgentWise](http://distrinet.cs.kuleuven.be/research/taskforces/agentwise) in the [DistriNet group](http://distrinet.cs.kuleuven.be/) at the [Department of Computer Science, KU Leuven, Belgium](http://www.cs.kuleuven.be/).
 The lead developer is [Rinde van Lon](http://distrinet.cs.kuleuven.be/people/rinde).
 Valuable contributions were made by Bartosz Michalik and Robrecht Haesevoets.

 RinSim is being used in both research and education.
 It is used in several publications on multi-agent systems and it is used in a MAS course as a testbed for students.
+From version 3.0.0 RinSim uses [semantic versioning](http://semver.org/), this means that if you are using version X.Y.Z it should be safe to upgrade to any version greater than X.Y.Z but smaller than X+1.Y.Z.

 ## Design Overview

+__Warning: description below is outdated__

 This section gives a brief overview of the most important elements of the simulator.
 For a deeper understanding you can have a look at the examples, the source code, and the tests.